fullstack-development/developers-roadmap/backend/junior-1/haskell.md

     * `Enum`
     * `Bounded`
     * `Num`, `Floating`, `Integral`
-  * What is ad-hoc polymorphism and are the alternatives?
+  * What is ad-hoc polymorphism and what are the alternatives?
   * How to specify a typeclass in a type signature?
   * How to make default function implementation?
     Is it possible to specify the type of default implementation to be distinct from declared typeclass method?